19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (2) Any attachment, sequestration, distress or execution put in force against the estate or effects of the limited liability partnership after the commencement of the winding up by the Court shall be void.

-(3) Any application for winding up a limited liability partnership shall constitute a lis pendens within the meaning of any law relating to the effect of a lis pendens pon purchasers or mortgagees.
+(3) Any application for winding up a limited liability partnership shall constitute a lis pendens within the meaning of any law relating to the effect of a lis pendens upon purchasers or mortgagees.

 [42/2005]